DavesCodeMusings/ftpdlite/ADMINISTRATION.md

 ```
 server = FTPd()
-server.add_credential("root:root")
+server.add_credential("ftpadmin:Secr3t")
 server.add_credential("ftp:ftp")
 ```
 _Figure 1: Example of two accounts with cleartext passwords_

 Accounts are created using the htpasswd style with the format of: username, a colon separator, and the password.
+Passwords may be stored as hashed or cleartext.
+An example of each is shown below.
+For more on hashed passwords, see [PASSWORDS.md](PASSWORDS.md)

 ```
 server.add_credential("felicia:$5a$EbINmHbYCKCr0SAC$sBkCr6qrFPeQnZAp1y36lSrYieKghtbS1QTfGI5qkYM=")